 Additional NSF support was awarded to Don Les and Bob Capers (collections manager 2006 – 2017) in the form of a $500,000 grant to digitize the herbarium.
 More than 50 undergraduate students were trained in various aspects of collections management over the course of the grant, and over 170,000 specimens were databased (using BG-BASE) and imaged at high-resolution.
 All of these data are available online through our own website as well as various other portals.
 This gigantic effort uncovered some surprises – a bound herbarium created by Rosa Bolles Watson (the niece of Sereno Watson), and the rediscovery of the two Thoreau specimens acquired by Torrey.
 We arranged for the Thoreau specimen pictured above to be the 100,000th specimen added to the database.

 Over the last twenty years, the G.S.
 Torrey herbarium has continued to grow and change.
 The number of accessions doubled from 1992 to 2012 and continues to increase.
 We are approaching our 200,000th databased specimen, and are using new computational tools to analyze the data held in our collections.
 Some of our work looks the same as it did back in 1897 when Henry Ballou took his students into the field to collect and press plants – we are proud to train students, and we take every opportunity to wander the hills and valleys around campus and beyond, collecting new specimens to bring back to the herbarium and study.
-Since the retirement of Bob Capers in 2017 and Don Les in 2019, the herbarium has been led by Bernard Goffinet (interim director) and Sarah Taylor (collections manager).
+Since the retirement of Bob Capers in 2017 and Don Les in 2019, the herbarium has been led by Bernard Goffinet (then interim director) and Sarah Taylor (collections manager).
 Dr. Karolina Heyduk was appointed as the director in January 2023.

 Note: Most of the information in this history was compiled by Don Les for a seminar entitled “Diary of a CONN man – the evolution of research plant collections at the University of Connecticut,” presented on 4 April 2013.